-Being overweight when you're pregnant increases the chance of some complications such as gestational diabetes.
+Being obese when you're pregnant increases the chance of some complications such as gestational diabetes.
 Make sure you go to all your antenatal appointments so your pregnancy team can monitor the health of you and your baby.

 Your weight during pregnancy

 If you are obese (usually defined as having a BMI of 30 or above) and pregnant, do not try to lose weight during your pregnancy.
 It will not reduce the chance of complications and may not be safe.

 The best way to protect you and your baby’s health is to go to all your antenatal appointments.
 This is so your midwife, doctor and any other health professionals can help with any problems you might face and take steps to prevent or manage them.

 Eating and exercise

 It's important to eat a healthy, balanced diet and do some physical activity every day.
 You should be offered a referral to a dietitian or other health professional for advice on healthy eating and physical activity.
 Being physically active in pregnancy will not harm your baby.

 Try eating healthily (including knowing what foods to avoid in pregnancy) and doing activities such as walking or swimming.

 If you were not active before pregnancy, it's a good idea to consult your midwife or doctor before starting a new exercise plan when you're pregnant.

 If you are obese in pregnancy, you'll be offered a test for gestational diabetes.